u1i/nodejs-api/README.md

 * GCP_EMAIL
 * GCP_PROJECT

-You'll also need to activate Google Container Registry
+You'll also need to activate a couple of APIs in Google Cloud, the first deployment will probably fail and point you into the right direction.